techpines/express.io/examples/README.md

 </script>
 ```

-__Note__: You need to save the session explicitly for IO requests, because there is no guarantee of a response, unlike a normal http request.
+__Note__: You need to save the session explicitly for io requests, because there is no guarantee of a response, unlike a normal http request.

 ## Rooms